Jalle19/xbmc-video-server/README.md

 ./src/protected/yiic setpermissions
 ```

+#### Debian and Ubuntu 13.04 or older

 After running the commands above you'll have to modify Apache's default site configuration to allow `.htaccess` files to be used.
-On a default Ubuntu installation, this means you'll have to edit `/etc/apache2/sites-available/default` and change this:
+This means you'll have to edit `/etc/apache2/sites-available/default` and change this:

 ```
 <Directory /var/www/>